sympy/sympy/doc/src/guides/custom-functions.md

 The simplest case is a function that always has a given assumption regardless of its input.
-For example, the `divides` example we [showed above](custom-functions-divides-example) is always an integer, because its value is always either 0 or 1.
+For example, the `divides` example we [showed above](custom-functions-divides) is always an integer, because its value is always either 0 or 1.
 In this case, you can define <code class="docutils literal notranslate"><span class="pre">is_*assumption*</span></code> directly on the class.